mongodb/docs/source/reference/javascript.rst

    :param string file: Specify a path on the local file system.

-   Changes the current context to the specified path.
+   Changes the current working directory to the specified path.

    This function returns with output relative to the current shell session, and does not impact the server.